IgniteUI/help-topics/topics/02_Controls/igSplitter/04_igSplitter_Accessibility_Compliance.md

 ## igSplitter Accessibility Compliance
 ### igSplitter accessibility compliance summary

-All Infragistics® Ignite UI® controls and components comply with Section 508, Subpart 1194.22 of the Rehabilitation Act of 1973.
+All Infragistics® %%ProductName%%® controls and components comply with Section 508, Subpart 1194.22 of the Rehabilitation Act of 1973.
 The [igSplitter accessibility compliance summary chart](#summary-chart) contains the specific rules of Subpart 1194.22 that pertain to the control.
 Also, detailed is how the grid control complies with each rule.

 In some cases, to meet the requirements of each accessibility rule, you may need to interact with the control by setting a specific property, but in other cases, the control performs these tasks for you.